MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map.md

 Xamarin.FormsMaps.Init(this, bundle);
 ```

-For the Windows Runtime (WinRT) and the Universal Windows Platform (UWP) use the following code:
+For the Universal Windows Platform (UWP) use the following code:

 ```csharp
 Xamarin.FormsMaps.Init("INSERT_AUTHENTICATION_TOKEN_HERE");